-The Vehicle Research Facility (VRF) team at State Farm in Bloomington, Ill., has taken training to a one-of-a-kind level, by building a "Split Camaro."
+The Vehicle Research team at State Farm has taken training to a one-of-a-kind level, by building a "Split Camaro."
 A 1968 Chevrolet Camaro RS convertible was built as a half-and-half, split-personality car for training purposes.

 The idea of the car came to life in 2005, to create two training aids: a fully restored vehicle and a modified vehicle.
 The restored side in yellow was built back to its factory specifications, with a few minor modifications used as teaching points.
 The modified side in red represents what a person might build in their garage at home, with inexact repairs and plans to drive and enjoy the car.

 In addition to serving as an eye-catching car-show display piece, this car was built by State Farm employees who enjoy restoring cars and have fun working on them, both personally and professionally.
-This Camaro is being used to educate State Farm associates on the special challenges of assigning proper values to collector cars.
-The knowledge enables our associates to accurately assess the vehicle for its proper value.
+Antique and Classic automobiles are insured on an agreed value basis, meaning that the insured and State Farm agree on the value of the car in the event of a total loss.